ZecHub/zechub/site/usingzec/buyingzec.md

 In order to use Zcash in private (shielded) transactions, you need to have ZEC.
 To acquire ZEC, you'll need to buy it.
 You can buy ZEC from a number of different exchanges, which we will list below.
 It is recommended that you use an exchange that supports shielded withdrawals.

-## Exchanges that support shielded withdrawals.
+## Exchanges that support shielded withdrawals

 **Gemini**